Mitsuhitomeow/rsschool-cv/CV.md

 ## Education
 - Gomel state road construction college named Leninskogo komsomola of Belarus 2013-2017 (middle special education);
 - Belarusian state university of transport 2019-2022 (high special education).

+## English
+My level of English: A1-beginner, elementary (but I do not stand still and find time to study it).